pbstrein/docs/content/docs/reference/pkg/gcp/compute/instance.md

 startup-script metadata key, except this one forces the instance to be recreated (thus re-running the script) if it is changed.
 This replaces the startup-script metadata key on the created instance and thus the two mechanisms are not allowed to be used simultaneously.
+Users are free to use either mechanism - the only distinction is that this separate attribute willl cause a recreate on modification.
+On import, `metadata_startup_script` will be set, but `metadata.startup-script` will not - if you choose to use the other mechanism, you will see a diff immediately after import, which will cause a destroy/recreate operation.
+You may want to modify your state file manually using `pulumi stack` commands, depending on your use case.
  {{% /md %}}